 Because property taxes can decrease the earnings you get from the REIT.

 Also, property taxes vary from place to place.
 So you must keep a check on the property rates in the locality you are willing to invest.

 Whenever interest rates go up, REIT prices dip.
 While some people may consider this as an opportunity to sell and earn good money, it is important to keep in mind your long-term investment goals.

 The decision to sell or hold your REIT should be based on your financial goals rather than the market situation.

 The gain from REITs is often considered as an ordinary income instead of as a capital gain.
 Hence, the gains from your REIT are charged at a higher tax rate than capital gains.

 Now that you’ve gauged the advantages and disadvantages of REITs, you can choose whether it’s a good option for you to invest in.

 But how would you approach REIT?

-REITs or Mutual Funds who invest in REITs
+REITs or Mutual Funds that invest in REITs

 You can either invest directly in REITs or choose to invest in mutual funds which then invest in REITs further.
-The second approach is better off for those looking for little efforts and greater gains.
+The second approach is better for those looking for little effort and greater gains.